oxheadalpha/tezos-faucet-backend/README.md

 ### GET /info

-Returns general information about the faucet, including the faucet's address, whether captcha is enabled, the max balance allowed, and the Tez amounts granted per profile.
+Returns general information about the faucet, including the faucet's address, whether captcha is enabled, the max balance allowed, and the min and max Tez amounts.

 Example response: